zs-eren/KPOP-BTS-Data-Project-DSA210/README.md

 This project aims to examine BTS's global engagement model from a data science perspective.
 By analyzing a wealth of data, from music video performances and trend waves to the rate of like growth and comment density, I aim to uncover the key drivers of popularity with using both visualizations, statistical methods, and machine learning models, I want to show by the numbers why BTS has such a strong global impact

-# Objectives
+## Objectives

-- Identify the key factors that influence the global performance of BTS music videos.
-- Analyze how Google Trends popularity aligns with MV engagement patterns.
-- Examine the impact of comeback timing on viewer growth and fan interactions.
+With the updated scope and available data, the main objectives of this project are:

+- Identify how BTS’s global search popularity evolves over time.
-- Explore the relationship between early engagement metrics (first 24 hours) and long-term MV success.
+- Analyze the relationship between BTS’s album sales and global search interest.
-- Understand how member-specific popularity affects overall MV engagement.
-- Apply data science and machine learning techniques to predict MV performance.
+- Examine whether years with higher search interest correspond to higher album sales.
+- Explore how member-specific search interest (e.g., Jungkook, Jimin, V, RM, Suga, J-Hope, Jin) changes over time and how it overlaps with group activity periods.
+- Build simple data-driven models (e.g., correlation analysis or regression) to see whether search interest can help explain or predict album sales.

-# Motivation
+## Motivation

 BTS's global success has always been fascinating to me.
-Im intrigued by how a group can change the world so much not just through their music but also through their impact on digital platforms.
-Thats the reason why I want to understand the numerical dynamics behind BTS's popularity.
-I want to use data science to examine which music videos get the most attention and why, how trends shift with comebacks, and how fan interaction influences popularity.
-I'm motivated both by analyzing a topic I love and by applying the techniques I have learned to a real life example.

-# Data Collecting

-To analyze BTS’s global popularity and performance dynamics, I will collect data from publicly availableonline sources.
-My data collection process will include two main components: performance datas and global trend datas.
-All data will be gathered using verified platforms and stored in organized CSV files within the project repository.
-1. ## Music Video & Performance Data (Primary Dataset)
-I will gather detailed BTS music video performance metrics from public datasets on platforms such as Kaggle and YouTube-based datasets.
-These datasets typically include:
-Music video titles
-Release dates
-Total and daily view counts
-Like / dislike ratios
-Comment counts
-Video duration
-Engagement growth over time
-These files will be downloaded in CSV format and cleaned for consistency (unified date formats, numeric conversions, and removing missing or duplicated entries).

-2. ## Google Trends Popularity Data (Enrichment Dataset) To capture global attention patterns, I will export official Google Trends data for keywords such as:

-“BTS”

-“Jungkook”

-“Jimin”

-“V”

-“RM”

-“Suga”

-“J-Hope”

-“Jin”

-For each keyword, I will download the monthly worldwide popularity score as a CSV file.
-These files contain:

-Time (monthly resolution)

-Global trend score (0–100 scale)

-Trend data will be aligned with music video release dates to observe interest spikes around comeback periods.

-3. ## Data Cleaning & Integration

-After collecting all datasets, I will:

-Standardize date formats to enable time-based merging

-Normalize column names across files

-Convert view counts, likes, and comments into numeric format

-Create new derived features (growth rate, engagement ratio, trend-at-release)

-Merge Google Trends data with MV performance data through shared time indices

-4. ## Final Dataset Structure
-After preprocessing, the dataset will be organized into files such as:

-bts_mvs.csv — Music video performance data

-bts_daily_views.csv — Daily view growth (if available)

-bts_trends.csv — Global trend popularity scores

-merged_bts_data.csv — Final combined dataset for analysis
-# Hypothesis testing

-1) ## Trend Popularity → MV Performance
-H₀: There is no significant relationship between Google Trends popularity and the total view count of BTS music videos.
-H₁: Higher Google Trends popularity is associated with significantly higher total view counts of BTS music videos.

-2) ## Early Performance → Long-Term Success
-H₀: Early engagement metrics (views, likes in the first 24 hours) do not significantly influence the long-term performance of a music video.
-H₁: Music videos with stronger early engagement achieve significantly higher long-term total views.

-3) ## Comeback Timing Effect
-H₀: There is no difference in engagement between videos released during comeback periods and videos released outside comeback periods.
-H₁: BTS music videos released during comeback periods show significantly higher engagement levels.

-4) ## Member Popularity → Engagement Metrics
-H₀: Member-specific search interest (e.g., Jungkook, Jimin, V, RM, Suga, J-Hope, Jin) is not related to MV engagement metrics such as like ratio or comment count.
-H₁: Higher member search interest is associated with higher engagement metrics in BTS music videos.

-5) ## Video Characteristics → Virality
-H₀: Video characteristics such as release year, video length, and category have no significant effect on whether a BTS music video becomes viral.
-H₁: Specific video characteristics significantly influence the likelihood of a BTS music video becoming viral.
+I am intrigued by how a group can influence the world not only through their music, but also through their digital presence and the constant attention they receive online.
+That is why I want to understand the numerical dynamics behind BTS's popularity using real data.

+In this project, I focus on two main aspects:
+1. How much people search for BTS and each member globally over time.
+2. How BTS albums perform in terms of estimated sales.

+By combining these two dimensions, I aim to see whether changes in global interest (measured through Google search trends) are reflected in album sales performance.
+I am motivated both by analyzing a topic I love and by applying the data analysis techniques I have learned to a real-life example.

+## Data Collecting

+To analyze BTS’s global popularity and performance, I use two main types of data:

+1. **Album sales data** – to represent commercial performance.
+2. **Google search trends data** – to represent global interest and attention for BTS and the members.

+All data is collected from publicly available online sources and stored as CSV files within the project repository.

+### Album Sales Data (Primary Dataset)

+The primary performance dataset consists of estimated BTS album sales.
+For each album, I collect:

+- Album title
+- Release year
+- Estimated total sales

+These values are taken from publicly available album sales sources (such as chart and sales aggregation websites).
+After collecting the raw values, they are entered into a structured CSV file and cleaned for consistency (e.g., standardizing album names and ensuring numeric sales values).

+This file is stored as:

+- `bts_album_sales.csv` — BTS album titles, release years, and estimated sales.

+### Google Trends Popularity Data (Member & Group Popularity)

+To capture global attention patterns over time, I use Google Trends data.
+I export official Google Trends statistics for:

+- “BTS”
+- “Jungkook”
+- “Jimin”
+- “V”
+- “RM”
+- “Suga”
+- “J-Hope”
+- “Jin”

+For each keyword, I download the worldwide search interest over time as CSV files.
+These files typically contain:

+- Time (weekly or monthly resolution)
+- Search interest score (0–100 scale)

+These files are stored as:

+- `bts_trends.csv` — search interest over time for “BTS”
+- `bts_member_trends.csv` (or separate files per member) — search interest over time for individual members

+### Data Cleaning & Integration

+After collecting all datasets, I apply the following steps:

+- **Standardize date formats** in all trends files to ensure they can be grouped or merged by year.
+- **Create a “Year” variable** for both album sales and trends data to allow yearly aggregation.
+- **Convert sales values** into numeric format (e.g., removing commas and converting strings to integers).
+- **Aggregate Google Trends data** by year, for example by computing the average annual search interest for:
+  - BTS as a group
+  - Each individual member

+Based on this, I prepare an integrated dataset where:

+- Each album has:
+  - Release year
+  - Estimated sales
+  - The corresponding yearly BTS trend score (and, optionally, summary statistics of member trend scores for that year)

+### Final Dataset Structure

+After preprocessing, the main datasets used in the project are:

+- `bts_album_sales.csv` — Album title, release year, estimated sales
+- `bts_trends.csv` — Global search interest over time for “BTS”
+- `bts_member_trends.csv` (or multiple files) — Global search interest over time for individual members
+- `merged_bts_trends_sales.csv` — A combined dataset that links album sales with yearly search interest scores

+This merged dataset will be used for exploratory data analysis, visualizations, and hypothesis testing.

+## Hypothesis Testing

+Given the updated data scope, the hypothesis tests are defined as follows:

+### 1) Global Search Interest → Album Sales

+**H₀:** There is no significant relationship between BTS’s global search interest (Google Trends score) and album sales.
+**H₁:** Higher BTS global search interest is associated with significantly higher album sales.

+This will be tested using correlation analysis and simple regression between yearly average BTS trend scores and album sales.

+---

+### 2) Early vs. Later Eras of BTS

+**H₀:** There is no significant difference in average album sales between earlier BTS releases and more recent BTS releases.
+**H₁:** More recent BTS releases have significantly different (higher or lower) average album sales compared to earlier releases.

+Albums can be split into two or more time periods (for example, pre-2017 vs. 2017 and later), and their sales can be compared using appropriate statistical tests.

+---

+### 3) Member Popularity Over Time

+**H₀:** Member-specific search interest (e.g., Jungkook, Jimin, V, RM, Suga, J-Hope, Jin) does not show any systematic change over time.
+**H₁:** There are significant changes or trends in member-specific search interest over time (e.g., certain members becoming more searched in specific periods).

+This can be explored using trend analysis and visualizations of each member’s Google Trends time series.

+---

+### 4) Group Popularity vs. Member Popularity

+**H₀:** BTS group search interest is not associated with member-specific search interest.
+**H₁:** Higher BTS group search interest coincides with higher search interest for individual members.

+This can be tested by computing correlations between the “BTS” trend series and each member’s trend series.

+---

+### 5) Predicting Album Sales from Popularity Indicators

+**H₀:** BTS album sales cannot be explained by a model using global search interest as an input.
+**H₁:** A simple predictive model using BTS global search interest (and possibly time variables) explains a significant portion of the variation in album sales.

+A basic regression or similar model can be built using variables such as release year and trend scores as predictors, and album sales as the target.

 # Conclusion
 By the end of this project, I hope to answer: